 - Breathe.
 Continue breathing, imagining the pain and tension decreasing with each breath.

 - Release.
 Slowly release your mental awareness of that specific part of your body and redirect it to your next area of focus.
 Some people find it helpful to imagine releasing one body part as they breathe out and moving on to the next as they breathe in.

 - Move along.
 Continue the exercise along your body in a way that makes sense to you, whether you move from top to bottom or up one side and down the other.

 - Note drifting thoughts.
-As you continue to scan across your body, note when your thoughts begin to drift.
-This will happen probably more than once, so don’t worry.
-You haven’t failed, and you can easily get your thoughts back on track.
+As you continue to scan your body, note when your thoughts drift.
+This will probably happen more than once, so don’t worry.
+You haven’t failed and can easily get your thoughts back on track.
 Just gently return your awareness to where you left off scanning.

 - Visualize and breathe.
 Once you finish scanning parts of your body, let your awareness travel across your body.
 Visualize this as liquid filling a mold.
 Continue inhaling and exhaling slowly as you sit with this awareness of your whole body for several seconds.